streamich/current-tick/README.md

 # current-tick

-A tiny modern no-nosence "current-tick" implementation that equeues your function to be executed later withing the current event loop cycle, exactly what unfortunately named [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback_args) does in Node.js, but `current-tick` also works in the browser.
+A tiny modern no-nosence "current-tick" implementation that equeues your function to be executed later __within the current event loop cycle__, exactly what unfortunately named [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback_args) does in Node.js, but `current-tick` also works in the browser.